 There are a lot of people who have been waiting their whole lives, or thereabouts, for a feature film adaptation of The Dark Tower.
 Those people are probably going to need a hug this weekend.
 You may want to send them a few words of encouragement, and possibly even take them out for ice cream, because the movie that has finally been made of Stephen King’s beloved fantasy epic is… well, it’s not “bad,” but it sure as hell ain’t great.

-I say this not as a fan of the books, not because I dislike them but because I simply haven’t gotten around to them yet.
+I am not a fan of the books, not because I dislike them but because I simply haven’t gotten around to them yet.
 There will be multitudes of detailed analyses of Nikolaj Arcel’s adaptation of The Dark Tower this weekend and for years to come, describing the many differences from the text and whether or not the film is a misfire, a complete disaster, or merely not as good as it could have been.
 Their opinions on the film will be invaluable to pre-existing fans of The Dark Tower, and I encourage you to read them.

 But those of us who haven’t yet read The Dark Tower are, in many ways, the film’s target demographic.
 Filmmakers like to say that they’re adapting these sorts of stories “for the fans” but the pre-existing fans already have the original stories, and don’t necessarily need an expensive feature film illustration.
 A big part of the reason why motion picture adaptations exist is to capture new fans, who may be more inclined to test drive a story like The Dark Tower in movie format before diving into the novels.